Keyboard shortcuts

 • Connections over TCP or (on Unix machines) a local Unix socket.

-The code has been tested with PostgreSQL versions 17beta2, 16.3, 15.4, 13.8, 11.17, and 10.22 on Linux.
+The code has been tested with PostgreSQL versions 17.5, 16.4, 15.4, 13.8, 11.17, and 10.22 on Linux.
 It is also tested via GitHub actions on MacOS and Microsoft Windows.
-This library also works, to a variable extent, against other databases that implement the PostgreSQL wire protocol:
+This library also works, to a variable extent, against other databases that implement the PostgreSQL wire protocol; please see our README for the up to date list.

-Tested with Emacs versions 30-pre-release, 29.4, 28.2, 27.2 and 26.3.
+Tested with Emacs versions 31 pre-release, 30.1 and 29.4.
 Emacs versions older than 26.1 will not work against a recent PostgreSQL version (whose default configuration requires SCRAM-SHA-256 authentication), because they don’t include the GnuTLS support which we use to calculate HMACs.
 They may however work against a database set up to allow unauthenticated local connections.
 Emacs versions before 28.1 will not support the extended query protocol, because the bindat package is required.
 We mostly test with Emacs on Linux, but the library also works fine on Microsoft Windows and MacOS.

 You may be interested in an alternative library emacs-libpq that enables access to PostgreSQL from Emacs by binding to the libpq library.